Enerccio/SimplePython/future-stuff.md

     do_something_fancy(lines)
 ```

-ready operator returns `true`, if argument is _Future object_ created by
+ready operator returns `true`, if variable contains _Future object_ created by
 [future statement](#future-statement) and computation of expression is done, or
-argument is not _Future object_ at all.
-For _Future object_ with value still
+variable doesn't contain _Future object_ at all.
+For _Future object_ with value
-being computed, operator returns false.
+still being computed, operator returns false.

 Another, more meaningful example of usage would be: